bvavra/MIDI_Accordion/overview.md

 - Fritzing
     - I used [Fritzing](http://fritzing.org/home/) to write up diagrams and schematics for all of my prototypes and tutorials.
 Images of these diagrams are provided, but if you want to dive into the files themselves this program is free to download and install.

+Note: All of the above programs are free to downaload, install, and use (for non-commerical purposes, at least).

 ### <a name="time"></a>Required Time

 I'm gonna be honest with you: this project will take a *long* time, especially if you're not familiar with certain aspects of this project (programming, MIDI protocol, electric engineering, etc.).
-For reference, this is the work log summary for how much time I've spent on this project:
+For reference, this is the work log summary for how much time I've spent on this project (excluding the time it took to put together this tutorial site):

 //TODO - include hours breakdown